- Places to Explore

 Compagnie Maritime West Indies.
 Compagnie Maritime West Indies provides rapid sea shuttle service from neighboring St. Lucia.
 Boats (capacity 15 persons) usually depart daily at 11 am and 4 pm from Castries, St. Lucia.
 Fares are approximately €89 for adults and €69 for children.
 The departures from Le Marin are at 8 am and 1:30 pm.

 L'Express des Îles.
 L'Express des Îles connects Martinique with Dominica, St. Lucia, Guadeloupe—it also services Guadeloupe's "out-islands."
 Each one-way trip is €75.
 The crossings generally take between three and four hours; if it is raining and the waters are choppy, it can be a rough passage.
 However, the newest ferry is much larger and stablized and gives a smooth ride.
 French films (sometimes R-rated) on flat screens help pass the time.
 Most of these services are daily, with extra departures on weekends and holidays or for special events—the ferries can often get crowded then.
-Boats depart from the Terminal Inter Îles–Quai Ouest in Fort-de-France; head there for to-go options that are better than what the boats' snack bars carry, but since they don't always get their food delivery, it pays to bring up something snacks in any case.
+Boats depart from the Terminal Inter Îles–Quai Ouest in Fort-de-France; head there for to-go options that are better than what the boats' snack bars carry; boat doesn't always get its food delivery, so it pays to bring some snacks aboard.
 There are discounted fares for babies, youths, seniors, and families.
 Note that the ferry charges for luggage that exceeds its weight limits.
 If traveling from Martinique to Dominica, Guadeloupe, or St. Lucia, a passenger is allowed three pieces of luggage that weigh no more than 25 kg (55 pounds) each; if traveling from Guadeloupe to its out-islands, Les Saintes and Marie-Galante you're allowed one less bag.
 In either direction, you're also allowed to carry on one piece of baggage that weighs 10 kg (22 pounds) or less.
 Be aware that this ferry company also follows airline rules for what you're allowed to pack inside checked and carry-on baggage; check the website for more information.
+Terminal Inter Isles Quai Ouest, Fort-de-France, 97200.
 0825/35–90–00 or 0596/63–12–11. www.express-des-iles.com.

 - Fodor's 100 Hotel Awards: Check out the winners of 2013